 The Housing Health and Safety Rating System (HHSRS)

-The Housing Act 2004 (HA04) has given Local Housing Authorities (LHAs) powers to take various forms of action whenever they are dealing with unacceptable housing conditions.
-Following an inspection of a dwelling any identified hazards contained therein are classed as either category 1 or 2 hazards derived from calculations using the Housing Health and Safety Rating System (HHSRS).
+The Housing Act 2004 (HA04) has given Local Authorities the power to take various forms of action whenever they are dealing with unacceptable housing conditions.
+Following an inspection of a dwelling during which the Local Authority will undertake a Housing Health and Safety Rating System (HHSRS) assessment, hazards will be identified and scored for severity.
+The most severe and highest risk hazards are classed as Category 1 hazards.

-The HA04 places a duty on the LHA that if a category 1 hazard is identified enforcement action shall be taken.
-If the hazard being dealt with is classed as category 2, then the LHA has the discretionary power to take enforcement action.
+The HA04 places a duty on the Local Authority that if a category 1 hazard is identified enforcement action shall be taken.
+If the hazard being dealt with is classed as category 2, then the Local Authority has the discretionary power to take enforcement action.

 The HHSRS is used to assess hazards for the potential class of occupiers who are most vulnerable in respect of the hazard being assessed.
 For example, for damp and mould hazards the vulnerable group of persons which should be considered when undertaking the HHSRS survey assessment, are those aged fourteen years and under.
 This is regardless of whether anyone in this age group is actually living at the time of the assessment, or is likely to do so within the next twelve months.